China

 In its flagship report, Ties that Bind, AidData provides the first quantitative look into China's public diplomacy activities in the East Asia and Pacific region between 2000 and 2016.

-Ties that Bind was co-published with the CSIS China Power Project and the Asia Society Policy Institute.
+Co-published with the CSIS China Power Project and the Asia Society Policy Institute

 2017